mongodb/docs-java-other/README.md

 :warning: **Use the GitHub "release" that correspond to the version of the driver rather than a branch**

-For example, to build the API docs for the 4.4 release of driver:
+For example, to build the API docs for the 4.4 release of driver run the following commands:

 ```sh
 git checkout r4.4.0